fewlines-education/dev-bootcamp-exercises/02_programming_fundamentals/09_packages/02_work_with_several_files/README.md

 ## Context and objectives

 When developing applications, it is not a rare thing to have to split the code into different files and functions.
-We call that maintainability, because the code is easier to change without having to rewrite it all, unlike having all the code in one only place (and that is called [spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code) 🍝).
+We call that maintainability because the code is easy to change without having to rewrite it all, unlike having all the code in one only place (and that is called [spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code) 🍝).

 ## Specs